 Our team is always open to training suggestions.

-- Our Equity in Yoga scholarship program is only open to BIPOC folx.
+- Our Equity in Yoga scholarship program is only open to BIPOC (Black, Indigenous People of Color) folx.

 - Applicants need to already have a yoga practice, regardless of whether it is home- or studio-based.